 The latest auto brand coming from China, Traum Auto from the Zotye stable, was officially launched on the 27th of June 2017.
-The company is registered as Junma New Energy Automobile and will be headquartered in Xionxian City, Hebei Province.
+The company is registered as Traum New Energy Automobile and will be headquartered in Hebei Province.
 The new Chinese auto brand will use Zotye’s Chongqing plant for its vehicle production.
 Traum is the German word for “Dream” and judging from the pace of growth in the Chinese auto sector the Chinese Dream is to have a vehicle, more particularly an SUV.

 The new Zotye brand is focussed on the aspirational youth segment in the fast-growing Chinese economy.
 Most automakers globally struggle to attract the younger generation to show interest in owning vehicles as mobility trends change.
-In the USA only around 20% of the youth in a 2012 survey showed any interest at al in getting a drivers license.
+In the USA only around 20% of the youth in a 2012 survey showed any interest at all in getting a drivers license.
 In the Japan Toyota discontinuing its youth brand Scion at the end of 2016.

 Will Traum Auto develop electric vehicles?

 Traum Auto, very much like another newcomer Yudo Auto, is zooming in on the SUV segment as it plans to release eight SUVs in the next three years and only one sedan or hatch vehicle.
 Other than Yudo which will only produce electric vehicles, Traum will produce vehicles with an original design and advanced power plants over the whole spectrum of HYBRID, PHEV and BEV technologies leveraging on Zotye’s knowhow.
 The company targets efficiencies for its hybrid vehicles of 4liter/100km and plug-in hybrids of 2l/100km and BEV with a range of 550km (340 miles).

 Traum has more than one German connection.